An Incredible New Treatment for Bad Cholesterol

 In 2014, a new pharmaceutical treatment for lowering cholesterol in people who don’t show any improvement under traditional medications came on the market under the name “evolocumab.”

-From that moment on, detailed studies were carried out to determine if it could achieve the objectives that were expected.
+From that moment on, detailed studies were carried out to determine if it could achieve the expected objectives.
 The results show that yes, the drug is effective.
-Not only does it manage to reduce “bad” cholesterol levels, it also reverses atherosclerosis .
+Not only does it manage to reduce bad cholesterol levels it also reverses atherosclerosis.

-- The goal of the treatment was to provide a therapeutic intervention for people who had high risk of cardiovascular disease and who did not respond to traditional medications.
+- The goal of the treatment was to provide therapeutic intervention for people who had a high risk of cardiovascular disease who did not respond to traditional medications.

 - The results of the study were very positive.
 Evolocumab safely and effectively reduced the patients’ levels of bad, or LDL, cholesterol.

-- After 24 weeks of treatment the cholesterol stored in patients’ arteries was minimal, so their risk of cardiovascular problems had been significantly reduced.
+- After 24 weeks of treatment, the cholesterol stored in patients’ arteries was minimal.
+And so their risk of cardiovascular problems had reduced significantly.

-- This drug is already an essential therapeutic tool for those who have a genetic background associated with high cholesterol, who already have had some kind of cardiovascular disease, or who cannot reduce their cholesterol levels with traditional medications, such as statins.
+- This drug is already an essential therapeutic tool for those who have a genetic background associated with high cholesterol.
+It’s also ideal for those patients who already have had some kind of cardiovascular disease, or cannot reduce their cholesterol levels with traditional medications.